BDC Hamburger Icon

 As we highlighted in our full Nextiva review, this business phone system is known for its user-friendliness and customizable features.
 The platform supports multiple communication channels and uses an intuitive interface for precise call routing, thereby optimizing both efficiency and customer satisfaction.
 Particularly noteworthy is its compliance with HIPAA standards, making Nextiva a go-to choice for businesses in the healthcare industry.

-The vendor offers a comprehensive suite of services, with pricing as low as $17.95 per user per month for the Essential plan (based on 100+ users on an annual contract; pricing increases for fewer users).
-At this level, Nextiva users can take advantage of standard communication features such as voice and video calls and basic integrations.
-Higher-tier packages include thousands of toll-free minutes, unlimited audio conferencing and an integrated customer relationship management (CRM) system — a feature that sets this solution apart from many competitors.
+The vendor offers a comprehensive suite of services, with pricing as low as $30 per user, per month (billed annually) for the Core plan (a $20 monthly Digital plan is also available (billed annually), without VoIP features).
+At this level, Nextiva users can take advantage of standard communication features, such as voice and video calls and basic integrations.
+Higher-tier packages include thousands of toll-free minutes, voice analytics and an integrated CRM system — a feature that sets this solution apart from many competitors.

 Nextiva also stands out for its extensive analytics and reporting capabilities.
-The program provides real-time call logs, graphical representations and around 125 custom reports that users can easily generate for deep business insights.
-Even for non-tech-savvy users, setting up automated report delivery is a breeze.
+The program provides real-time call logs, graphical representations and around 250 custom report templates that users can easily generate for deep business insights.
+Even for nontech-savvy users, setting up automated report delivery is a breeze.

 Did You Know?Did you know